 Just what is going on inside the Bruckner Belvedere rooms?

 Given these facts, one cannot help but wonder what these rooms are used for today.
 While Bruckner's birth house in Ansfelden has been transformed into a museum honoring the composer, the room where he died in Vienna is completely off limits to the public.
-On the two occasions that the Bruckner Tour has visited Belvedere, requests for admission have been denied.
+On the three occasions that the Bruckner Tour has visited Belvedere, requests for admission have been denied.